jhui/jhui.github.io/_posts/2017-03-16-CNN-Convolutional-neural-network.markdown

 excerpt: “Convolutional networks explore features by discover its spatial information.
 This tutorial will build CNN networks for visual recognition.”
 date: 2017-03-16 12:00:00
 ---
-**This is work in progress...
+**This is a work in progress...
 The content needs major editing.**

 ### Overview
-In a fully connected networks, all nodes in a layer is fully connected to all the nodes in the previous layer.
+In a fully connected network, all nodes in a layer are fully connected to all the nodes in the previous layer.
 This produces a complex model to explore all possible connections among nodes.
 But the complexity pays a high price of how easy to train the network and how deep the network can be.
 For spatial data like image, this complexity provides no additional benefits since most features are localized.

 <div class="imgcap">
 <img src="/assets/cnn/ppl.jpg" style="border:none;width:30%">
 </div>

-For face detection, the area of interested are all localized.
-Convolution neural networks apply small size filter to explore the images.The number of trainable parameters are significantly smaller and therefore allow CNN to use many filters to extract interested features.
+For face detection, the areas of interested are all localized.
+Convolution neural networks apply small size filter to explore the images.
+The number of trainable parameters is significantly smaller and therefore allow CNN to use many filters to extract interesting features.

 ### Filters
-Filters are frequently apply to images for different purposes.
-Human visual system applies edge detection filters to recognize object.
+Filters are frequently applied to images for different purposes.
+The human visual system applies edge detection filters to recognize an object.

 <div class="imgcap">
 <img src="/assets/cnn/edge.png" style="border:none;">
 </div>

-For example, to blur an image, we can apply a filter with patch size 3x3 over every pixels in the image:
+For example, to blur an image, we can apply a filter with patch size 3x3 over every pixel in the image:
 <div class="imgcap">
 <img src="/assets/cnn/filter_b.png" style="border:none;">
 </div>

-To apply the filter to an image, we move the fiter 1 pixel at a time from left to right and top to bottom until we process every pixels.
+To apply the filter to an image, we move the filter 1 pixel at a time from left to right and top to bottom until we process every pixel.
 <div class="imgcap">
 <img src="/assets/cnn/stride.png" style="border:none;width:50%">
 </div>